 The general logic is that good budget allocation and management supports desired outcomes.

-Over the last ten years FreeBalance has perfected its analytical framework and clearly mapped out the alignment between good public financial management and the UN Global Compact‘s SDGs.
-We believe that PFM is an element of good governance and that the use of Government Resource Planning (GRP) software, like the FreeBalance Accountability Suite, in turn supports PFM automation and government digital transformation.
+Over the last ten years FreeBalance, which is a signatory to the United Nations Global Compact, has perfected its analytical framework and clearly mapped out the alignment between good public financial management and the SDGs.
+We believe that PFM is an element of good governance and that the use of Government Resource Planning (GRP) software, like the FreeBalance Accountability Suite™, in turn supports PFM automation and government digital transformation.

 Citizen Wellbeing and the SDGs